SlvInn/boot_tide/README.md

-# boot_tide: MATLAB scripts for tide model resampling-based uncertainty analysis
+## boot_tide: MATLAB scripts for tide model uncertainty analysis based on residual resampling
 Set of functions implementing two residual boostrap algorithms for tidal analyses.
 1. a Moving Block Bootstrap (MBB) that resamples fixed or random length blocks of the tidal model resisuals, and
 2. a Semi-Parametric Bootstrap (SPB) that simulates noise realizations from the Fast Fourier Transform of the residuals.